LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

       implementation of a major type, such as a class **must** include the type name of the type in the file name.
-For example, the header and implementation file for a class called "MyClass" should be named "MyClass.hxx" and "MyClass.cxx", respectively.
+For example, the header and implementation file for a class called "MyClass" should be named "MyClass.hpp" and "MyClass.cpp", respectively.

       Files that are not associated with a single type, but which contain closely related functionality or concepts, **must** be named so that the functionality or concepts are clear from the name.
-For example, files that define and implement methods that handle file I/O **should** be named "FileIO.hxx" and "FileUtils.cxx", or similar.
+For example, files that define and implement methods that handle file I/O **should** be named "FileIO.hpp" and "FileUtils.cpp", or similar.

 2.3.3 Header and source files that are closely related, such as a header file containing prototypes for a set of methods and a source file containing